drts01/notes/stackedit/Giving Interview.md

 - What is a ReSTful API?
 - What is HTTP?
-- (HTTP verbs) How would you get/send data to an endpoint?
+- (HTTP verbs) How would you query an endpoint?
+- (HTTP verbs) How would you upload data?
 - (HTTP status codes) Familiar with common codes?
 - (Auth / Sec) How to query endpoint safely?
 	- always over TLS